Standards for license revocation as outlined in Wis. Admin Code PI 34.35 provide that the state superintendent:

 - Licensee is liable for delinquent tax as certified by the department of revenue – Wis.
 Stat.
 115.31 (6m).

 Revocation Based on Certification of Tax Delinquency from Department of Revenue

 When the Wisconsin Department of Revenue (DOR) notifies the DPI that a licensed Wisconsin educator has been certified delinquent for taxes, the DPI must revoke all license(s) held by the person.
 The DPI will immediately notify the licensee in writing of the revocation and the reason for it.
-Additionally, the DPI will notify the employing school district in writing that the revocation has taken place.

 In order to have the license(s) reinstated, the person must contact the Wisconsin DOR directly to resolve the tax issues.
 If the issues are resolved, and the DOR notifies the DPI of the clearance for occupational license, the DPI will reinstate the license(s).
 If the license expires before the matter is resolved, the person must go through the license renewal application process once the DPI received clearance from the Wisconsin DOR.

 Contact information at Wisconsin DOR:

 A person whose license has been revoked by the State Superintendent due to immoral conduct or incompetency may request reinstatement of his/her credential.
 The person must submit a written request for reinstatement to the State Superintendent.
 If the request for reinstatement is denied, the person is entitled to an administrative hearing on the matter.

 A license may be reinstated if the person whose license has been revoked establishes that:

 - The cause of the revocation no longer exists based on preponderance of evidence